solo-io/workshops/gloo-mesh-2-0-single-cluster/README.md

 Now, let's configure a 0.5s request timeout when the `productpage` service calls the `reviews` service on cluster1.

-You need to create the following RetryTimeoutPolicy:
+You need to create the following `RetryTimeoutPolicy`:

 ```bash
 cat << EOF | kubectl --context ${CLUSTER1} apply -f -